rspamd/rspamd.com/doc/modules/greylisting.md

 <img class="img-responsive" width="75%" src="/img/greylisting.png">

 This module produces `soft reject` action on greylisting which **SHOULD** be treated as temporary rejection by MTA.
 Rmilter can recognize this action.
-Some other integrations cannot do it (for example, Exim integration), so this module won't work as expected.
+Some other integrations cannot do it, so this module won't work as expected.

 ## Module configuration